Call-for-Code/Solution-Starter-Kit-Energy-2020/README.md

 Read about the [UN Sustainable Development Goal on affordable and clean energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html).

 While the switch to clean energy in our homes will make a real and important impact to the climate, energy usuage in the commercial sector is often higher than in the domestic sector (i.e. that used in homes).
 A key part of this commercial energy consumption goes into making products that we buy.
-However, while some products we buy come with an Engergy-efficienct rating (i.e. how much energy will my washing machine consume when I use it), there is nothing provided in terms of the amount of energy (and type of energy, i.e. fossil vs renewable) that was used to manufacture the product in the first place.
+However, while some products we buy come with an [Energy-efficiency rating](https://ec.europa.eu/info/energy-climate-change-environment/standards-tools-and-labels/products-labelling-rules-and-requirements/energy-label-and-ecodesign/about_en) (e.g. how much energy will my washing machine consume when I use it?), there is nothing provided in terms of the amount of energy (and type of energy, i.e. fossil vs renewable) that was used to manufacture the product in the first place.
 In fact, if you think about it, to minimize the impact on the climate of prouducts you buy, it would be great to be able to compare the *climate impact* across different manufactures' products.
 To be complete, this climate impact comparison might also include other things outside of energy - eg. water consumption.
 What is really needed is a comprehensive *Climate Impact Rating* for products, that can be presented to a consumer as some kind of labelling system.

 ### How can technology help?